 All staff will teach, encourage, promote and model good behaviour in school.
 We must explain and demonstrate the behaviour we wish to see.
 Positive behaviour should be commented on everywhere around school and any negative behaviour challenged.
 All staff have a responsibility to do this.

 These include:

-- Standing still when the whistle has gone for playtime
+- Standing still when the first whistle has gone for playtime

+- Lining up on the second whistle

 - Lining up sensibly at all times, keeping hands and feet to ourselves

-- Using good manners at all times
+- Using manners at all times

-- Waiting when others are speaking
+- Waiting when adults are speaking

-- Walking through school

-- Using 'indoor voices' whilst learning or having lunch

-- Listening to others
+- Knocking on doors